Social Injustice Issues

 Garrett Jackson

-Garrett’s career has included policy research and writing and government relations at the local, state, federal, and international levels of government.
-His career and teaching experience span over two decades and he has presented at conferences across the US and in the UK and Russia.
+Garrett's career has included government, non-profit, and higher education.
+His teaching and work experience spans over two decades, at the local, state, federal, and international levels of government, presenting at conferences across the US, as well as the UK and the Russian Federation.

-In 2014, he was invited by the U.S. Department of State as a Fulbright-Hays Act Cultural and Public Exchange Grant recipient, to lecture in Russia on urban planning, local government management, and cultural heritage and outdoor recreation tourism at Magnitogorsk State University, the Russian Presidential Academy of National Economy and Public Administration, the Chelyabinsk Institute of Economics and Law-MV Ladoshin, and was the keynote speaker at the Russian Federation Conference on Rural Settlements.
-There, he worked with the U.S. State Department, Russian academics, and rural officials to develop relationships, as well as preliminary concepts for a proposed Cossack Heritage Center and Trail, in the remote Ural and Chelyabinsk Oblast regions of the country.
+In 2014, he was invited by the U.S. Department of State as a Fulbright-Hays Act Cultural and Public Exchange Grant recipient, to lecture in Russia at three universities and as the keynote speaker at the Russian Federation Conference on Rural Settlements.
+There, he worked with Russian academics, and rural officials to develop relationships, as well as preliminary concepts for a proposed cultural heritage center and trail in the remote Ural and Chelyabinsk Oblast regions of the country.

-Garrett received his doctorate in Law and Policy at Northeastern University in Boston, where his dissertation focused on exploring the disparity gaps that exist for marginalized individuals serving on boards of directors at community action agencies in the Commonwealth of Virginia.
-He is a graduate of the Sorensen Institute for Political Leadership at the University of Virginia and holds a B.A. in Geography and a M.A. in Community and Organizational Leadership, along with a Graduate Certificate in Public Administration, a Certificate in Paralegal Studies, and a certification as a Human Rights Consultant from the United States Institute for Diplomacy and Human Rights.
+Garrett earned his Doctor of Law and Policy (LP.D) at Northeastern University in Boston, where his dissertation focused on exploring the disparity gaps that exist for under-resourced individuals serving on boards of directors at community action agencies in the Commonwealth of Virginia.
+He continues to research this topic at the national level.
+He earned certificates in Higher Education Teaching from the Derek Bok Center for Teaching and Learning at Harvard University; a Graduate Certificate in Public Administration from Virginia Tech; a M.A. in Community and Organizational Leadership from Emory & Henry College; a B.A. in Geography, and is a graduate of the Sorensen Institute for Political Leadership at the University of Virginia.
+Additionally, he holds Certifications in Digital Citizenship and Human Rights from the U.S. Institute for Diplomacy and Human Rights and a Certificate in Paralegal Studies.